Patricia Rodríguez (model)

 In August 2014, during the end of her reign as Miss Universe Spain, Rodríguez revealed she was in a relationship with a woman through her Instagram, becoming the first out LGBT woman to hold a major national pageant title.
-Although she was not out while competing, Rodríguez is the second out LGBT woman to compete in a major international beauty pageant, following Julia Lemigova, who represented the Soviet Union at Miss Universe 1991.
+Although she was not out while competing, Rodríguez became the second competitor in a major international beauty pageant to come out as LGBT, following Julia Lemigova, who represented the Soviet Union at Miss Universe 1991.
 In February 2021, Rodríguez confirmed her pansexuality and that she was currently in a relationship with a man, saying that "love does not understand gender".

 Early life

 Rodríguez was born in Granadilla de Abona on the island of Tenerife within the Canary Islands of Spain.
 She began modeling professionally as a teenager.

 Pageantry

 Miss Spain 2008

 In March 2008, Rodríguez represented Tenerife at Miss Spain 2008.
 She advanced from the initial group of 52 entrants to the top twenty, then top twelve, and ultimately the top six.
 After entering the top six, Rodríguez went on to win the title.
 As Miss Spain, Rodríguez was to represent Spain at Miss Universe 2008; however, Miss Universe rules stipulated that all entrants must have turned 18 by 1 February of the year of the contest, while Rodríguez had only turned 18 that March.
-After being declared illegible due to her age, Rodríguez was selected to compete at Miss World 2008 instead, while her first runner-up Claudia Moro was selected to represent Spain at Miss Universe.
+After being declared ineligible due to her age, Rodríguez was selected to compete at Miss World 2008 instead, while her first runner-up Claudia Moro was selected to represent Spain at Miss Universe.

 Later that year, Rodríguez arrived in Johannesburg to represent Spain at Miss World 2008.
 Of the initial 109 delegates, she advanced to the top fifteen, but did not make it to the top five.
 Ksenia Sukhinova of Russia was ultimately crowned the winner.